tomamic/tomamic.github.io/mdp/go2-oggetti.md

 >

-Incrementare (o decrementare) un contatore ad ogni chiamata a `tick`
+Incrementare (o decrementare) un contatore a ogni chiamata a `tick`

 ---